talon-one/talon_go/README.md

 This SDK supports all of the operations of Talon.One's Integration API and Management API.

+# Important information regarding release version change

+We are synchronizing our SDK version with our internal release version to simplify our release process and improve our bug fix process.
+The new version schema follows this structure: current year, week number, and minor changes if needed.

 ## Installation

 Install the following dependencies: